r4huls1nha/PDFJSONExtraction/README.md

 2. User prompted to enter pitch deck
 3. OpenAI LLM chunks text, retrieves relevant info based from Pydantic models
 4. JSON file is returned, available for download

+Instructions for use:

+1. pip install -r requirements.txt (in terminal)
+2. Amend API keys as necessary
+3. streamlit run app.py (in terminal)
+4. Enter pdf and enjoy